Why we may never see an iPhone 13 (but we might get an iPhone 12S)

 iPhone 12S paves the way for a big upgrade

-By going with the iPhone 12S and skipping iPhone 13, Apple could also be setting the stage for a sweeping design overhaul when the iPhone 14 or 15 comes around, just as it did with the iPhone X. Remember Apple skipped on the iPhone 9 name in 2017, instead following-up 2016's iPhone 7 with the iPhone 8, 8 Plus, and iPhone X. And don't forget that the iPhone X was the one that redefined design standards and paved the way for the modern day iPhone.
+By going with the iPhone 12S and skipping iPhone 13, Apple could also be setting the stage for a sweeping design overhaul when the iPhone 14 or 15 comes around, just as it did with the iPhone X. You may remember Apple skipped on the iPhone 9 name in 2017, instead following-up 2016's iPhone 7 with the iPhone 8, 8 Plus and iPhone X. And don't forget that the iPhone X was the one that redefined design standards and paved the way for the modern day iPhone.

 By some accounts, the iPhone 14 or 15 (or whatever Apple decides to call it) is tipped to be the company's much-awaited entry into the world of foldable smartphones.
 To be clear, we can't say for certain whether the foldable iPhone will ever see the light of day, but we're holding out hope that it could happen as early as next year.
 A Bloomberg report, published in January, said Apple already has a working prototype of a foldable iPhone display, but didn't confirm a launch.
 Other outlets, like Taiwan's Economic Daily for instance, pinned down 2022 as the year the foldable iPhone comes into fruition.
 Noted Apple analyst Ming-Chi Kuo pointed to 2023.